-If the username and password is correct, you will get the message “Connection successful”.
+If the username and password is correct, the message “Connection successful” displays.

-If the username and password is incorrect, you will get the message “Login failed for user “<username>”.
+If the username and password is incorrect, the message “Login failed for user “<username>” displays.

 If you receive a “Cannot connect to specified source” error, this indicates that there is a connection problem to the database.
 This means that the database name, server name, db admin user name or the db admin password is incorrect.
 It does not have to do with the select table, field caption or Field ID values.
 To troubleshoot this issue; confirm all database-related names are correct and ensure that the FileHold Service Account is at least a "data reader" of the MS SQL database being looked up.
 This can be done in Microsoft SQL Management Studio looking at the database Security > Logins properties.

 - Select the Database to be used from the list.
-Some data sources will not have a list of databases.
+Some data sources do not have a list of databases.

 - Select one of the following options:

-Single Table – If you are using a single table or view to connect to and you will only have a single lookup by field, select this option then select the table or view name from the list.
+Single Table – If you are using a single table or view to connect to and you only have a single lookup by field, select this option then select the table or view name from the list.

-In order to use this setting, you will need a license with this feature enabled.
+In order to use this setting, you need a license with this feature enabled.
 Upon request, a new license file can be sent to you at no charge.
 If you need help to set this up, contact our professional services team at [email protected].
 Your FileCare subscription does not include assistance with writing custom database queries.

 - If Single Table was selected, do the following: